light-mode-image

 • Available internet connection

-• A wallet application that can present an mDoc remotely.
-If you don't have one available, we recommend using the app built in our Holder SDK remote presentation tutorial.
+• A wallet application that can present an mDoc remotely as per ISO/IEC 18013-7 and OID4VP.
+MATTR GO Hold does not support remote presentation, so if you don't have a suitable wallet available, we recommend using the sample holder app you can build with our Holder SDK quickstart guide.

 • Use your testing wallet application to claim an mDoc by scanning the following QR code: